I never want my introverted daughters to wish they were invisible or question their right to stand up for themselves.

 I grew up trying to be as small, quiet, and invisible as possible.
 In part, this is due to my introvert personality — I hate having attention on me, so I’ll do almost anything to avoid the spotlight.
-But it’s also something I was conditioned to do from a very early age.
+But it’s also something I was conditioned to do as a female from an early age.
 In my mid-30s, I’m still dealing with the consequences.

 I’ve always been afraid to take up space, to have a voice, to be loud.
 Sometimes, I’ve been afraid to even exist because I might annoy or frustrate or offend someone.
 I never want to be a nuisance to anyone.
 It’s a familiar feeling, even if it’s only inside my own head.